MEET THE DIRECTOR

 Media contact/public affairs: +234 81 40000 988

-Professor Damilola S. Olawuyi is a Chancellor's Fellow and Director of the OGEES Institute, Afe Babalola University, Nigeria.
+Professor Damilola S. Olawuyi, SAN, FCIArb, is a Chancellor's Fellow and Director of the OGEES Institute, Afe Babalola University, Nigeria.

 Prof. Olawuyi's areas of expertise cut across broad areas of global sustainability, specifically natural resources, energy and environment.
 He has published extensively on oil and gas law, climate change, and the intersections of human rights and environment.
 He has provided expert advice and opinion on seabed mining, electric power plant projects, carbon emission reduction and credit trading projects, including carbon capture and sequestration, energy efficiency and agricultural offset projects.
 He teaches courses on environmental law, climate change law, energy regulation, oil and gas law and international human rights law.

 A prolific writer, Prof. Olawuyi has published several journal articles, and four books in natural resources, energy and environmental law.
 He has been an expert speaker and commentator at several international conferences.
 He serves on the executive committees and boards of the American Society of International Law (Co-Chair), International Law Association, London, and the Environmental Law Center, Alberta, Canada.
 He is the Vice President of the International Law Association (Nigerian Branch), Editor-in-Chief of the Journal of Sustainable Development Law and Policy; Associate Fellow of the Center for Sustainable Development Law, Montreal; and a University Research Fellow at the Consortium for Peace Studies, University of Calgary.